-Three states approve recreational use of marijuana
+Maine recount concludes yes to recreational marijuana

 A number of politicians there support it, as does the American Civil Liberties Union.

-Massachusetts Gov. Charlie Baker, a Republican, opposed legalization, as did Boston Mayor Marty Walsh, a Democrat.
-Baker who argued that passage would exacerbate the state's opioid epidemic.
+Gov. Charlie Baker, a Republican, opposed legalization, as did Boston Mayor Marty Walsh, a Democrat.
+Baker argued that passage would exacerbate the state's opioid epidemic.

 Roman Catholic bishops in Massachusetts also argued against legalization, saying it is "not a path civil society should chose to take."